Federal Elections Modernization Act¶

 Universal improvements: Both parties gain from enhanced capacity, better staff retention, improved compensation.
 Reforms benefit institutional function regardless of party control.

-Risk reduction: Multi-member districts protect both parties from geometric manipulation.
+Risk reduction: Multi-member districts with algorithmically neutral boundaries protect both parties from geometric manipulation.
 Standardized ballot access reduces litigation exposure.
 Federal implementation support reduces state administrative burden.

 No displacement: House expansion means no member loses their seat.
-Phased multi-member adoption provides transition flexibility.
+Every current member retains their district through the transition to the new system.

 Political cover: Comprehensive package provides defensive messaging.
 Not "Congress giving itself a raise" -- it's "systematic institutional modernization with extensive safeguards and proven methods."